OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/contribute.md

 {{< /tab >}}
 {{< tab >}}

-## Our Contributors

-All of our contributors are listed in GitHub repos.

-### Project Featured Contributions
 <!-- TODO: Transform to table -->
 - Yiannis Kanellopoulos - Code4thought
 - Annegrit Seyerlein - Klug|TH Brandenburg